2012–2017 Lebanon–Syria border clashes

-The Lebanese–Syrian border clashes were a series of clashes on the Lebanon–Syria border caused by the ongoing Syrian Civil War.
+The Lebanese–Syrian border clashes were a series of clashes on the Lebanon–Syria border caused by the Syrian Civil War.

 Timeline

 2012

 At the beginning of the summer 2012, two Hezbollah fighters were killed in a clash with Syrian rebels who were on Lebanese territory.

 On 17 September, Syrian Ground-attack aircraft fired three missiles 500 m over the border into Lebanese territory near Arsal.
 It was suggested that the jets were chasing rebels in the vicinity.
 The attack prompted Lebanese president Michel Sleiman to launch an investigation, whilst not publicly blaming Syria for the incident.

 On 22 September, a group of armed members of the Free Syrian Army attacked a border post near Arsal.
 This was reported to be the second incursion within a week.
 The group were chased off into the hills by the Lebanese Army, who detained and later released some rebels due to pressure from dignified locals.
 Michel Sleiman praised the actions taken by the military as maintaining Lebanon's position being "neutral from the conflicts of others".
 He called on border residents to "stand beside their army and assist its members."
 Syria has repeatedly called for an intensified crackdown on rebels that it claims are hiding in Lebanese border towns.

 On 11 October 2012, four shells fired by the Syrian military hit Masharih al-Qaa, where previous shelling incidents have caused fatalities.
 Lebanon's position of ignoring the attacks and dissociating itself from the conflict remained unchanged.

 On 30 November 2012, between 14 and 20 Islamists from North Lebanon, as well a Palestinian, were killed in an ambush in Tall Kalakh near the Lebanese border.
 They had gone to Syria to fight alongside the Syrian rebels.